Frequently Asked Questions about our biplane rides

-Sometimes we can cater to a group of the same family and fly to there home and back if it is not over 5 to 6 miles one way from the base of operations.
-We can go further if the flight is flown at an off time like a weekday or we’re not too busy and there may be an up charge involved.
+Sometimes we can cater to a group of the same family and fly to their home and back if it is not over 5 to 6 miles one way from the base of operations.
+We can go further if the flight is flown at an off-time like a weekday or we’re not too busy.
+However, there may be an additional charge for a customized flight.

 Are there weight restrictions?